dit-calendar/dit-calendar.github.io/README.md

 you can post it in your telegram group/channel, so a person can assign hirself
 <img src="doc/telegram-bot.gif" alt="telegram-gif"/>

+This software is open source.
+You stay in control, because every group has its own Bot.
+And it can be used free of charge via heroku.

 Depending on the calendar you want to use, following telegram bots are available:
 * you already use a calendar, like the google calendar, nextcloud or [similar](https://en.wikipedia.org/wiki/CalDAV#Server)?
 Then try the [CalDAV-telegram-bot](https://github.com/dit-calendar/caldav-telegram-bot)
 * if you don't have a calendar yet and you prefer a simple 1-click solution, check out the teamup calendar and the [teamup-telegram-bot](https://github.com/dit-calendar/teamup-telegram-bot)